-Urgent Care Clinic Questions and Answers
+Urgent Care Clinic Q&A

 If you require care right away and cannot wait for an appointment with your Primary Care Physician, you may consider going to an Urgent Care Clinic to have your needs addressed.
 Urgent Care Clinics are staffed by doctors and nurses who can respond to non-emergency medical concerns on a walk-in basis.